James Kudelka’s masterpiece, Against Nature, returns to the stage at Citadel + Compagnie.

 The entire work is performed by six artists, demanding an intimate sense of ensemble from every one of the performers.
 The musicians remain on stage throughout the entire performance, robed as ghostly mendicants in a shadowy ritual.
 As de Esseintes, Alex Dobson’s baritone seems to take fire from within, burning to its apex, shifting through the multiple sensual ranges of the character as he wrestles with the delights and despair of his world of artifice.
 As the male servant, the only other sung role, Korin Thomas-Smith brings a robust, dramatic power to his performance, upending the Master/Servant dynamic.
 Frequently dominant, the servant narrates the master, thereby dissecting, revealing, and inscribing power from a traditionally powerless position.

 But the evening’s intensity is sparked by the silent role of the female servant, danced by Laurence Lemieux.
-The female servant enacts all the roles in de Esseintes’ fevered dreams— whether she is a gilded tortoise pinned to death by the weight of jeweled baubles, or Salomé in her veils, or a skillful cocotte, Lemieux embodies each and every fantasy.
+The female servant enacts all the roles in de Esseintes’ fevered dreams— whether she is a gilded tortoise pinned to death by the weight of jewelled baubles, or Salomé in her veils, or a skilful cocotte, Lemieux embodies each and every fantasy.
 And yet her silence and body become the very weapons with which the female servant reclaims her power.
 In the rich but subdued palette of the costumes and set, the female servant willfully displays crimson red underpants, each exposure an incendiary rebuke to the master’s consumption of the desired body in all its forms.
 Lemieux moves as if her body is possessed by forces not of her own, as she becomes each emanation of de Esseintes’s pleasure.
 Her silence is finally broken when she speaks the final lines of the opera, capturing Charles Beaudelaire’s explosive plea of the soul: “Enfin, mon âme fait explosion et sagement elle me crie: ‘N’importe où!
 N’importe où!
 Pourvu que ce soit hors de ce monde.”
-(At last my soul bursts into speech, and wisely cries out to me: Anywhere, anywhere, as long as it be out of the world.)
+(At last my soul bursts into speech, and wisely cries out to me: Anywhere, anywhere, as long as it is out of the world.)

 It is extremely rare to experience an opening night performance that is flawless, but that is exactly what the dancers, singers, and musicians brought to stage tonight.
 Every single word of the libretto rang with perfect clarity.
 The solos by singers and musicians alike had rare emotional depth and often a luminous beauty.
 The Citadel + Compagnie once more proves to Toronto audiences that when it comes to consummate art, they deliver..in every sense.